custorod/azure-docs/articles/active-directory/authentication/concept-registration-mfa-sspr-combined.md

 ![My Profile showing registered Security info for a user](media/concept-registration-mfa-sspr-combined/combined-security-info-defualts-registered.png)

+*** Highlight that when selecting the "Security Info" option/tab, on any browser, if you change the default settings or have a GPO that blocks third party cookies, access will not be allowed and an error page will be thrown.
+This happens, because Azure AD cookies will not be allowed under this context, blocking the AuthN/AuthZ process ***

 Before enabling the new experience, review this administrator-focused documentation and the user-focused documentation to ensure you understand the functionality and effect of this feature.
 Base your training on the [user documentation](../user-help/user-help-security-info-overview.md) to prepare your users for the new experience and help to ensure a successful rollout.

 Azure AD combined security information registration is not currently available to national clouds like Azure US Government, Azure Germany, or Azure China 21Vianet.